flancia-coop/doc.anagora.org/mastodon-upgrade.md

 ## Recurring update schedule

-- It's a loop of:
+It's a loop of:

-  - Testing backups.
+- Test backups.
-  - Maybe upgrading [[postgres]] or another dependency.
+- Maybe upgrade [[postgres]] or another dependency.
-  - Bri
+- Put the instance in [[maintenance mode]].
+- Upgrade the instance proper.

+#todo look at the Mastodon/Hometown update cadence and plan accordingly; if it's roughly monthly schedule a monthly run.

 ## Backups and restores

-- Link to those procedures as well.
+These are a prerequisite to safely running social.coop for the community.
+We must maintain a reasonable certainty that we would be able to bootstrap a replacement setup with minimal data loss in a bounded amount of time.

+#todo Link to the procedures, stress the current source of truth.

 ## Hometown